rickstaa/stable-learning-control/docs/source/control/eval_robustness.rst

 .. seealso::

-    For more information on all the input arguments, see the :ref:`robustness evaluation utility <eval_robustness>` documentation or code :ref:`api`.
+    For more information on all the input arguments, see the :ref:`robustness evaluation utility <robustness_eval>` documentation or code :ref:`api`.

 .. important::